Some People Change (song)

 "Some People Change" is a song written by Neil Thrasher, Jason Sellers and Michael Dulaney.
 It was originally recorded by American country music artist Kenny Chesney for his 2004 album When the Sun Goes Down.
 It was then recorded by Canadian country music artist George Canyon for his 2006 album Somebody Wrote Love.
-Finally, by American country music duo Montgomery Gentry recorded their version of the song and released it as a single.
+Finally, American country music duo Montgomery Gentry recorded their version of the song and released it as a single.
 It was released in August 2006 as the lead single from their 2006 album of the same name.
 It peaked at number 7 on the U.S. Billboard Hot Country Songs chart and at number 57 on the U.S. Billboard Hot 100.

 Content

 The song is about people who change their ways.
 The first verse describes a man who harbors racist beliefs from his father until "the grace of God got in the way", and the second verse is about a female alcoholic who abandons her habit once she thinks about "everyone she's letting down".
 In the third verse, a group of gospel singers joins in the song.

 Montgomery Gentry's version features Eddie Montgomery on the verses, Troy Gentry on the chorus and bridge, and a choir joining on the last chorus.
 Their version is in the key of D major with a main chord pattern of D-G and a vocal range of two octaves, from A3 to A5.